Spectral Exponential Sums on Hyperbolic Surfaces: Counterexamples

-Now, we are interested in the validity of the asymptotic formula $N_{\Gamma}(T) \sim \vol(\Gamma \backslash \mathbb{H})/4\pi \, T^{2}$.
-In a major breakthrough, Phillips and Sarnak~\cite{PhillipsSarnak1985-2} invented new insights into this problem by the real analytic deformation of discrete groups in $PSL_{2}(\R)$.
-They examined the behavior of a Maa{\ss} cusp form $u_{j}(z)$ for $\Gamma_{0}(p)$ under quasi-conformal deformations $\Gamma_{\tau}$ with $0 \leqslant \tau \leqslant 1$ determined by a fixed newform $Q \in S_{4}(\Gamma_{0}(p))$ with $p$ a prime.
-Denote by $T(\Gamma_{0}(p))$ the corresponding \textit{Teichm\"{u}ller space} which would be characterized in terms of $Q$.
-The folklore theory of Phillips and Sarnak manifested that cusp forms are rare and rather fragile objects whose existence may be limited to certain arithmetic groups (such a limitation eventually becomes an obstacle to estimate $\mathcal{S}(T, X)$).
-Specifically, their theory combined with the result of Luo~\cite{Luo2001} yields the fact that the Weyl law
+We are interested in the validity of the asymptotic law $N_{\Gamma}(T) \sim \vol(\Gamma \backslash \mathbb{H}) T^{2}/4\pi$.
+In a major breakthrough, Phillips--Sarnak~\cite{PhillipsSarnak1985-2} innovated a new methodology~of the real analytic deformation of discrete groups in $\PSL_{2}(\R)$.
+They examined the behaviour of a Maa{\ss} cusp~form for $\Gamma_{0}(p)$ under quasi-conformal deformations $\Gamma_{\tau}$ with $0 \leqslant \tau \leqslant 1$.
+The folklore theory of Phillips--Sarnak manifests that Maa{\ss} cusp forms~are~rare whose existence should be restricted to certain arithmetic groups.
+The work of Luo~\cite{Luo2001} yields that Weyl's law